 1 thinly sliced lemon, for garnish

-Prep the salmon and the grill: Remove the salmon from the refrigerator and sprinkle a little salt over it.
-Let it sit at room temperature while you preheat your grill for high, direct heat.null
+Prep the salmon: Remove the salmon from the refrigerator and sprinkle a little salt over it.
+Let it sit at room temperature.
+Preheat the oven to 400 degrees.

-Make the dill butter: While the grill is heating, mix the fresh dill with the butter in a small bowl.null
+Make the dill butter: Mix the fresh dill with the butter in a small bowl.

 Serve: To serve, place a few thin slices of lemon on each plate.
-Remove the salmon pieces from the grill (it’s okay if the skin sticks to the grill grates) and place on the lemon slices.
+Remove the salmon pieces from the oven and place on the lemon slices with a spatula.
 Top each piece of salmon with about a tablespoon of the dill butter and serve at once.

 I love this simple recipe from the Modern Proper.
 It’s the perfect dairy free, easy peasy nutritious soup that’s perfect for your Meatless Monday dinner.
 It whips up in a flash and is packed with flavor.
 I think you will love it too!